redwoodjs/redwood/packages/create-redwood-app-template/README.md

-**TUTORIAL:** We have a "getting started from scratch" tutorial in the works, but keep in mind that we are driving Redwood development with that prose, and many of the commands don't actually work yet.
+**TUTORIAL:** We have a "getting started from scratch" tutorial in the works, but keep in mind that we are driving Redwood development with that prose, and some of the commands may not work yet.
 We would love your feedback on anything you find confusing.

 https://github.com/redwoodjs/tutorial